atom/atom/docs/creating-a-theme.md

 pane).

 This flexibility is helpful for users which prefer a light interface with a dark syntax theme.
-Atom currently has interface and syntax themes but it's easy see how one might want to create their own  language specific syntax theme for very specific styling.
+Atom currently has only interface and syntax themes but it is possible to create a theme to style something specific &mdash; say a changing the colors in the tree view or creating a language specific syntax theme.

 ## Getting Started